-Preexisting law, unchanged by the act, Criminal records check law. contains numerous provisions that require criminal records checks by the Bureau of Criminal Identification and Investigation (BCII) of the Attorney General's Office of persons who are under final consideration for certain types of employment or certain positions (e.g., a position in which the person will have contact with children, older adults, or individuals with mental retardation or a developmental disability, etc.) or who apply for certain licenses.
-Preexisting law, unchanged by the act, also contains a series of provisions that authorize certain potential employers, potential licensors, or other persons to request criminal records checks by BCII of persons who are under final consideration for certain types of employment or certain positions or licenses or who are in other specified The mandatory criminal records checks and, generally, the circumstances. discretionary criminal records checks are conducted by BCII's Superintendent pursuant to preexisting R.C.
+Criminal records check law.
+Existing law contains numerous provisions that require criminal records checks by the Bureau of Criminal Identification and Investigation (BCII) of the Attorney General's Office of persons who are under final consideration for certain types of employment or certain positions (e.g., a position in which the person will have contact with children, older adults, or individuals with mental retardation or a developmental disability, etc.) or who apply for certain licenses.
+Existing law also contains a series of provisions that authorize certain potential employers, potential licensors, or other persons to request criminal records checks by BCII of persons who are under final consideration for certain types of employment or certain positions or licenses or who are in other specified circumstances.
+The mandatory criminal records checks and, generally, the discretionary criminal records checks are conducted by BCII's Superintendent pursuant to R.C.
 109.572.